pulumi/docs/content/blog/dotnet-preview/index.md

 Pulumi is declarative even though it uses general purpose programming languages.
 It does this by declaring a set of resources and the Pulumi engine orchestrates the CRUD operations to build and deploy infrastructure.

-We use a .
-NET Core console application to declare infrastructure.
+We use a .NET Core console application to declare infrastructure.
 Let's create an Azure App Service with a SQL database.
 The first step is make sure that your environment meets the prerequisites:

 ### Prerequisites